MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_09_Lab9_Ex1_Implement Sensitivity labels.md

 9. In the **Word** document, type the following text: **Testing a sensitivity label on a document with personally identifiable information (PII); in this case, a U.S Social Security Number: 111-11-1111.**

 10. Because you enabled Sensitivity labels at the start of this exercise, **Word** should display a **Sensitivity** group on the ribbon at the top of the page.
 Select the down arrow in the **Sensitivity** group.
 In the drop-down menu that appears, it should display the list of sensitivity label types.
-Select **Highly Confidential**, and then in the sub-menu that appears, select **Project - Falcon**. <br/>
+Select **Highly Confidential**, and then in the sub-menu that appears, select **All Employees**. <br/>

-	**Note:** After 24 hours, the label that you created in the prior task will appear in the Highly Confidential sub-menu, next to the Project-Falcon label.
-But for now, you will use the **Project - Falcon** label in its place.
+	**Note:** After 24 hours, the label that you created in the prior task will appear in the menu.
+But for now, you will use the **All Employees** label in its place.

-11. In the document, note how the label applied a **CONFIDENTIAL - ProjectFalcon** watermark across the top of the document.
-The Project - Falcon label was configured just like the label that you created, where the watermark was supposed to appear diagonally across the middle of the page.
-So why does it appear towards the top of the page?
-The answer is that you are using **Word for the Web**, which by default displays it as you see here.
-To see how it will appear to someone reading the document, you must view the document in the **Reading View**, which you'll do now. <br/>

-	Select the **View** tab and then in the Word ribbon, select **Reading View**.
-Note how the watermark appears diagonally across the middle of the document.
-This is how the watermark will appear to someone reading the document.
-Note that if you use the Word desktop app, it displays the watermark as designated by the label, which in this case would be just as you see it here in the Reading View. <br/>

-	To exit Reading View, select **Edit Document** on the menu bar at the top of the page.
-In the drop-down menu that appears, select **Edit**.

 12. In this first validation test, you're going to remove this sensitivity label from being applied to this document.
 One of the label policy options requires users to provide justification to remove a label or to select a lower classification label.
 You will now verify whether this setting is functioning properly. <br/>

 	In the **Sensitivity** group in the Word ribbon, select the down arrow.
 In the drop-down menu that appears, note that a check mark appears next to **Highly Confidential**.
 Hold your mouse over **Highly Confidential** to display the sub-menu.
-Notice how a check mark appears next to **Project - Falcon**.
+Notice how a check mark appears next to **All Employees**.
 The check marks identify the current label being applied to the document.  <br/>

-	To remove the label from this document, select the **Project - Falcon** label that appears in this drop-down menu.
+	To remove the label from this document, select the **All Employees** label that appears in this drop-down menu.

 13. In the **Justification Required** window that appears, select the **Other (explain)** option.
 In the **Explain why you're changing this label** field, enter **Testing what happens when a label is removed from a document** and then select **Change**.

-14. Note how the watermark in the document has disappeared.
+14. Note how the footer has disappeared.
 In the **Sensitivity** group in the Word ribbon, select the down arrow.
-In the drop-down menu that appears, note that while **Highly Confidential** > **Project - Falcon** is displayed, no check marks appear next to them.
+In the drop-down menu that appears, note that while **Highly Confidential** > **All Employees** is displayed, no check marks appear next to them.
 This indicates the sensitivity label is no longer being applied to this document.

-15. To re-apply the sensitivity label to the document, select **Highly Confidential** > **Project - Falcon** in the drop-down menu.
+15. To re-apply the sensitivity label to the document, select **Highly Confidential** > **All Employees** in the drop-down menu.
 Note how the watermark reappears in the document.

 16. You will now save the document so that you can share it in the next task.
 A document name field that contains a drop-down arrow appears at the top-left corner of the page, to the right of the Word icon (Word may display **Document** or **Document1** as the temporary file name).
 Select the drop-down arrow.
 In the drop-down menu that appears, confirm the file **Location** says **Holly Dickson > Documents**. <br/>